Where to go in Bali in 2023 (13 Must Visit Places)

 Kuta & Seminyak

 The two main tourist spots in Bali, they are suitable for those who like shopping and buying souvenirs.
-There’s a quite a few restaurants and cafes, and lots of cheap massage parlours here too – around 80K for an hour’s massage.
+There’s a quite a few restaurants and cafes, and lots of cheap massage parlors here too – around 80K for an hour’s massage.
 For some popular spa treatments and packages, check out the widget below:

-Security Tip: When travelling in Bali, or anywhere else, I always wear my Zero Grid Travel Security Belt – comes with a hidden money pouch that’s incredibly useful for stashing away my cash so even the smartest pickpockets don’t stand a chance.
+Security Tip: When traveling in Bali, or anywhere else, I always wear my Zero Grid Travel Security Belt – comes with a hidden money pouch that’s incredibly useful for stashing away my cash so even the smartest pickpockets don’t stand a chance.

 So there you have it, the 13 must-visit places in Bali.

 Bali is packed with insane beauty and adventure.
 Looking for what to do in Bali?
-This post compiles 13 of the BEST experiences you will find on the islands – suitable for every type of traveller.
+This post compiles 13 of the BEST experiences you will find on the islands – suitable for every type of traveler.

 Download your FREE 20-page Travel Planner Guide